 “Over the next few weeks, will be working on the final services that we offer which have still not been switched back on, these include welcoming visitors to our fire stations and carrying out schools visits.

-“It is pleasing to see the light at the end of tunnel is getting brighter.
+“It is pleasing to see the light at the end of tunnel is getting brighter, however, cases still remain high in Lancashire.
 It is important, however, that we continue to follow the guidelines, have regular tests and get vaccinated when it is your turn as this is our best chance of beating COVID-19 and lifting all final restrictions.